4k4xs4pH1r3/offensive-security/README.md

 # Add GUI xfce

-After execute this command
-- Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access

--In Mobaxterm, edit WSL-Kali session under Advanced WSL settings

     sudo apt install xfce4 xrdp -y && sudo /etc/init.d/xrdp start

+1. Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access

+2. In the Mobaxterm application, edit the "WSL-Kali" session,got to "Advanced WSL settings" and select "XFCE4 desktop"

+3. Open a new session for access Kali Linux WSL via RDP.

+enjoy :)